UoA-eResearch/resbaz-2024-containers/hands-on.md

 ### Commands and Entrypoints

 There are two ways of defining which command runs by default in a container: `COMMAND` and `ENTRYPOINT`.
 As we have seen earlier, to override the default command, one only needs to specify a new one at the end of the line.
 However, if the container defines `ENTRYPOINT`, the command parameter is instead appened to the one specified as entrypoint.
-To override this, one can use the `--entrypoint` option:
+To override this, one can use the `--entrypoint` option.

+To explore this behaviour we'll use a custom container previously uploaded to Docker Hub (see `Dockerfile` in folder "entrypoint-example"):

 ```
 docker run --rm -it luisico/hostname                      # default entrypoint  --> "hostname"